cultelise/cult-website/README.md

 # cult-website
-my personal website. currently in progress
+my personal website. currently in progress. deployed from app.py using flask.